tcmcgee/tcmcgee.github.io/_posts/2016-05-27-When-TO-Stop-And-Think.markdown

 ---
-title: “When to Stop and Think"
+title: When to Stop and Think
 layout: post
 date: 2016-05-27 09:00
 tag: